ARMmbed/lora-docs/docs/intro-to-lora.md

 Now on to the software side.
 You need a server that understands the LoRa protocol and can interpret the data the device sends.
 It's possible to roll your own (Semtech can give you its reference implementation if you sign an NDA), but there are also companies building LoRa network servers as a service, handling everything on your behalf.
 This article uses [The Things Network](https://www.thethingsnetwork.org), an open source, globally distributed network service that also has a free hosted community edition.

-Because a network server only processes your data and doesn't store it, you need a place to store your messages, as well.
+Because a network server only processes your data and doesn't store it, you need a somewhere to store your messages as well.
 The Things Network allows you to hook into their service through an MQTT client and forward your data to the cloud service of your choice (or straight to your application).

 ## 2. Setting up the gateway

-You now need to configure the gateway by installing software that scans the spectrum and forwards all LoRa packets to the network server.
+You now need to configure the gateway by installing software to scan the spectrum and forward all LoRa packets to the network server.
 Below are setup instructions for the three gateways suggested earlier.

 ### 2.1 - Prerequisites